 The first design alternative involves the formation of beads that contain the cancer cells.
 The most common type of scaffold is a calcium alginate bead as shown in Figure 3.
-These beads can be created in one of two ways, which are similar but also have key differences.
-The first way to create the beads is to start by creating a solution of 2% sodium alginate solution mixed with the cells in a one to one ratio.
-This solution is then drawn into a 1-cc syringe fitted with a 24-gauge angiocatheter that has a

-23-gauge needle pierced at its hub to act as the positive electrode in the electrostatic casting process.
+These beads can be created with one of two methods, which are similar but have key differences.
+The first way to create the beads starts by creating a solution of 2% sodium alginate solution mixed with the cells in a one to one ratio.
+This solution is then drawn into a 1-cc syringe fitted with a 24-gauge angiocatheter that has a 23gauge needle pierced at its hub to act as the positive electrode in the electrostatic casting process.
 The syringe is then placed in a syringe pump system set up so droplets fall orthogonal to the calcium chloride solution.
 This solution has a concentration of 125mM and contains a grounded electrode.
 This allows an electrostatic potential to be created across the angiocatheter tip and calcium chloride solution using a high voltage DC source.
-Using this method the bead size is controlled by adjusting the applied potential [7].
+In this method the bead size is controlled by adjusting the applied potential [7].
 The other way to create calcium alginate beads does not use an electrostatic potential to control bead size.
-The protocol is the same as the first procedure except the beads are made entirely by dropping the sodium alginate cell solution into the calcium chloride solution with a syringe and syringe pump [8].
+The protocol is the similar to the first procedure except the beads are made entirely by dropping the sodium alginate-cell solution into the calcium chloride solution with a syringe and syringe pump [8].
 The latter method is older and the sizes of the beads vary greatly, meaning the cell densities inside vary as well.
 Therefore the method of using an electrostatic potential is a better method although it is more costly because a high voltage DC source is needed.

-Figure 3: Photo of cells encapsulated in calcium alginate beads showing range of sizes that result from fabrication [7].
+Figure 3: Photos of cells encapsulated in calcium alginate beads, showing the range of sizes that can be obtained using the electrostatic potential method [7].

 This method of encapsulation has a strong presence in hyperpolarized 13C spectroscopy research and NMR-compatible bioreactor systems to assess cellular metabolism.
 The hyperpolarized 13C is able to penetrate the beads and be taken up by the cells.
-This method has been shown to grow the cells to a density between 5x107 cells/mL and 1.2x108 cells/mL which is consistent with the density that the client is looking for [3].
+This method has been shown to allow cell growth to a density between 5x107 cells/mL and 1.2x108 cells/mL which is consistent with the density that the client is looking for [3].
 This technique has also been used to assess cancer cells in past experiments but not with the target cell types.
-This technique is very cost efficient costing under \$10 per experiment.
-The main disadvantage of this type of scaffold is time consuming construction, because it would take over a day to fabricate enough beads to run a single experiment.
+This technique is very cost efficient, estimating under \$10 per experiment.
+The main disadvantage of this type of scaffold is the time-consuming construction, as it would take over a day to fabricate enough beads to run a single experiment.